 Prep is easy.
 Slice the kielbasa and the onion.
 Saute the kielbasa until browned.
 Remove.
 Then saute the onions and the gnocchi until onion is soft and gnocchi is lightly brown.
 Add kielbasa back in, toss together and serve.

 This quick and easy recipe is perfect for busy weeknights but is also hearty enough for snowy weekend comfort food.
 I'm excited for you to try this recipe.
-Please leave a comment below and tag me on Instagram @mycasualpantry so I can see your creation.

 - Skillet Sausage and Shells

 - Orecchiette with Sausage and Kale

 - Gnocchi with Brussels Sprouts and Sage Brown Butter

 - freshly ground black pepper